 In 2007, Kevin founded the Mission Design Center at NASA Ames and developed its software architecture, having previously created the ICEMaker software used by NASA JPL and others.

 From 2009 to 2015, Kevin was a Research Faculty member at the Silicon Valley campus of Carnegie Mellon University.
-In this role, he served as Principal Investigator of a $5M NASA-funded project to conduct innovative research, and as Principal Investigator and Chief Engineer of a $3M DARPA project to build a small millimeter-wave thermal rocket and launch it.
-These projects resulted in the first millimeter-wave absorbent refractory heat exchanger, the first millimeter-wave thermal rocket, and the first high power cooperative target millimeter-wave beam director.
-Together, they combined to achieve the first millimeter-wave thermal rocket launch in early 2014.
+In this role, he served as Principal Investigator of a $5M NASA-funded project to conduct innovative research, and as Principal Investigator and Chief Engineer of a $3M DARPA project to launch the first millimeter-wave thermal rockets at about the scale of the first liquid-fueled rocket launches in the 1920s.
+The project developed the first millimeter-wave absorbent refractory heat exchanger, millimeter-wave thermal rocket, and high power cooperative target millimeter-wave beam director, which together enabled the first launch in early 2014.

 Since 2016, Kevin has served as the Systems Director of Breakthrough Starshot, a $100M initiative to send a beam-driven probe to Alpha Centauri within the next generation.